Share Prices & Company Research

 What are the risks with Stocks and Shares ISAs?

-It’s always important to remember that, as with any kind of investment, the value of investments can go up as well as down and for this reason it might be useful to view Stocks and Shares ISAs as a medium-term to long-term investment and seek appropriate advice and ensure your holdings are kept under review.
+For this reason, it might be useful to view Stocks and Shares ISAs as a medium-term to long-term investment, seek appropriate advice and ensure your holdings are kept under review.

-One downside of ISAs compared to pensions is that, with the exception of the Lifetime ISA or the old Help to Buy ISAs, there is no tax relief from the Government on the funds you pay in.
+One downside of ISAs compared to pensions is that, with the exception of the Lifetime ISA or Help to Buy ISAs, there is no tax relief from the Government on the funds you pay in.

-For further information about our services, contact Redmayne Bentley
+For further information about our services, contact Redmayne Bentley.

-The latest Government information about Stocks and Shares ISAs is available here: Individual Savings Accounts (ISAs): Overview - GOV.UK (www.gov.uk)
+The latest Government information about Stocks and Shares ISAs is available here: Individual Savings Accounts (ISAs): Overview - GOV.UK (www.gov.uk).

-The latest information about Junior Stocks and Shares ISAs (JISAs) can be found here: https://www.gov.uk/junior-individual-savings-accounts
+The latest information about Junior Stocks and Shares ISAs (JISAs) can be found here: https://www.gov.uk/junior-individual-savings-accounts.

 Please note that tax treatment depends on the specific circumstances of each individual and may be subject to change in the future.